 Cleaning your windows regularly should be a priority.

-Not only do you not want a grimy view of the outdoors, but also leaving your windows dirty is detrimental to the health of your windows.
+Not only do you not want a grimy view of the outdoors, but leaving your windows dirty is detrimental to the health of your windows.

 Glass has tiny pores similar to what we find in our skin.

 The minerals from rain runoff can build up in those pores, leading to hard water stains.

 Regular cleaning prevents this from happening and keeps your glass clean and clear.

 Now that you know how to clean old windows, you don’t have an excuse, and you have to get up and do it!

 Don’t let dirty windows block your view of the outdoors.